-• Distinction between free, open public space and the protected space of the school.
+- Clear distinction between open public space and the protected academic environment.

 area: 24.523 m²